 ALZET Osmotic Pumps – A Brief History

-ALZET Osmotic Pumps were developed during the 1970’s by ALZA Corporation.
-They were initially developed for use during internal company research, and for use by some of ALZA’s collaborators working at academic institutions.
-It did not take long for the word to spread about the existence of a novel drug delivery system that allowed for continuous administration of test agents into laboratory animals.
+ALZET Osmotic Pumps were developed in the 1970’s by ALZA Corporation for internal research.
+Word quickly spread about a novel drug delivery system that allowed for continuous administration of test agents in laboratory animals.
 The increasing demand for a commercially available continuous drug delivery device for animal research led to the introduction of ALZET pumps into the marketplace in 1977.

 Mailing Address